vigneshnadar15/Internship/README.md

 ## Acknowledgments

-I would like to express my gratitude to the team at Oasis Infobyte for providing me with this opportunity and for their support throughout the internship.
+I would like to express my gratitude to the team at Oasis Infobyte for providing me with this opportunity.

 ## Contact Information